RonnieGandhi/ML-Fake_News_Stance_Detect/README.md

 In this way, the various stances (or lack of a stance) news organizations take on a claim, as determined by an automatic stance detection system, could be combined to tentatively label the claim as True or False.
 While crude, this type of fully-automated approach to truth labeling could serve as a starting point for human fact checkers, e.g. to prioritize which claims are worth further investigation.

-### Datasets
+## Datasets
 * https://github.com/FakeNewsChallenge/fnc-1

-## Stage 2 (Text body summarization + Similar or Not)
+# Is Title matching with context of body
-My idea here is to run the body of a news through text summarization model that will produce a headline.
+Idea here is to run the body of a news through text summarization model that will produce a headline.
 Then run text similarity between the given headline and the summarization.
 We should use some kind of transfer learning here.
 ### Dataset
 * https://github.com/dhwajraj/deep-siamese-text-similarity
 * https://www.kaggle.com/sunnysai12345/news-summary

-## Stage 3 (Irony or not) (Used as a feature)
+# Irony (Used as a feature)
 A genuine news article should not be a irony (or should not contain mainly irony sentences)
-### Dataset
+## Dataset
 * https://competitions.codalab.org/competitions/17468

-## Stage 4 (Fake news classification ( Fake or Not))
+# Fake news classification ( Fake or Not))
 ## Datasets
 * https://www.kaggle.com/jruvika/fake-news-detection/data
 * https://www.kaggle.com/mrisdal/fake-news/data
 * https://github.com/several27/FakeNewsCorpus

-## Stage 5 (Topic classification based on heading (done), topic classification based on the summary, topic modeling of the content)

-The main purpose of this model is to classify the topics into 4 categories (more info at https://www.kaggle.com/uciml/news-aggregator-dataset)
-We can run the same classificator on the summary (the classificator was trained on short texts, but should experiment with longer).
-If we get different topics the news might not be trustworthy but a clickbait.
-We can run also unsupervised machine learning (LDA) to get topics.